Power Up Your Day with Dinacharya and Stop Stress in its Tracks

 Stress has become part of life for many of us.
 High levels of stress cause an excessive build-up of free radicals in the physiology, and can lead to disease and premature aging.
 The ancient science of ayurveda offers many ways to combat day-to-day stress and enhance your natural ability to throw off the effects of stress.

 1. Start the Day Stress-Free

 The Maharishi Ayurveda approach to stress is unique because it is a total approach, and includes mental, physical and emotional aspects.
-Many of these approaches are included in the Ayurvedic daily routine, called Dinacharya.
+Many of these aspects are included in the ayurvedic daily routine, called Dinacharya.
 When you begin the day with a routine, it sets you up for a stress-free day by helping to keep Vata in balance.

 Vaidya Agrawal suggests creating a schedule to make it easier to plan your time.
 If you have to leave for work by 8:30 a.m., for instance, it's easy to fit these steps in if you wake up by 6:00 a.m.